ivmreg/ha-thames-water/README.md

 # Home Assistant Integration for Thames Water Consumption Data

 This Home Assistant integration retrieves water consumption data from Thames Water using their API.
-It allows you to monitor your water usage without needing additional devices, directly from your Home Assistant setup.
+It allows you to monitor your water usage directly from your Home Assistant setup without needing additional devices.

-You probably need a Thames Water Smart meter.
-The water consumption data provided by this integration is delayed by approximately 3 days.
-This is a characteristic of the Thames Water data system and cannot be altered in this integration.
+You need a Thames Water Smart Meter.
+The water consumption data provided by this integration is delayed by approximately three days or more.
+This delay is a characteristic of the Thames Water data system and cannot be altered in this integration.

-The integration logs into the thames water website using your credentials to get the browser cookies.
+The integration uses Selenium to log in to the Thames Water website, as it needs to obtain the browser cookies to make the API call.
+I use the Selenium Addon in Home Assistant.

-With these cookies it then calls the https://myaccount.thameswater.co.uk/ajax/waterMeter/getSmartWaterMeterConsumptions API to retrieve the usage.
+With these cookies, it then calls the `getSmartWaterMeterConsumptions` API to retrieve the usage data.

-The integration was created recently so it may contain bugs.
+The integration was created recently, so it may contain bugs.
 Proceed with caution!

 ## Installation